SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/Realistic_dynamic_simulations.md

 Once all the necessary data has been collected, it needs to be imported in the database.
 To do so:

-1. In the menu bar of the QA Device Simulator tool, select *Advanced* > *Import proxysimulation to DB*.
+1. In the menu bar of the Skyline Device Simulator tool, select *Advanced* > *Import proxysimulation to DB*.

    A pop-up window will open where you need to configure the necessary fields: